Cleveland Browns: Myles Garrett, DE/3-4OLB, Texas A&M

 Arizona Cardinals: Reuben Foster, ILB, Alabama

-Arizona could lose Kevin Minter in free agency after the season and Minter was a mild disappointment anyway.
+Arizona could lose Kevin Minter in free agency, and Minter was a mild disappointment anyway.
 Here's an upgrade for the Cardinals with a player who fits their defensive mentality.

 In 2016, Foster amassed 115 tackles with 13 tackles for a loss, five sacks and two passes broken up.
 The 6-foot-1, 240-pounder came on strong late in the 2015 season for Alabama and had the game of his life in the National Championship against Clemson.
 He totaled 73 tackles with eight for a loss, two sacks and nine passes batted for the year.
 The light looked like it clicked on for Foster toward the end of the 2015 season as he was suddenly a different player.
 He carried that over into his senior year, when he was a physical force.
 Foster is a fast, athletic linebacker who can go sideline-to-sideline while also dishing out punishing hits when he gets there.